OpenNBS/NoteBlockWorld/web/public/docs/privacy.md

 You may request a full copy of the data we store about you by sending an email to [opennbs@gmail.com](mailto:opennbs@gmail.com) from the email address you used to sign in on the website.
 We are committed to fulfilling requests as soon as possible, though it may take a bit longer depending on the volume of requests we receive.

-If you wish to remove your personal data from the website, although we will be sad to see your go, you may request your account to be deleted at any time by emailing us at [opennbs@gmail.com](mailto:opennbs@gmail.com).
+Although we will be sad to see your go, if you wish to remove your personal data from the website, you may request your account to be deleted at any time by emailing us at [opennbs@gmail.com](mailto:opennbs@gmail.com).
 Upon account deletion, your information will be removed from public view, but we may retain it for a longer period for backup purposes.

 ## Changes to This Policy